enkidevs/curriculum/lua/lua-core/intro-to-lua/intro-code-lua.md

 ---
 ## Content

-Like with every other language, let's write our first hello world program!
+Like with every other language, let's write our first "hello world" program!

 When you run this code, you should find the words, "Hello world!" in the terminal[1].